Pain Scale of Fine Line Tattoos: What to Expect

 • Knees

-💬 What it feels like: More stingy or hot in sensation.
-Breath work and breaks can help a lot.
+What it feels like: A sharper, stingy sensation.
+Breathing and short breaks help ease the process.

 • Fingers